 Performance and Portfolio Update

-- The Fund outperformed the S&P 500 Index† during the fourth quarter of 2019.
-Consistent with the Fund’s bottom-up investment approach and typical performance attribution, performance relative to the benchmark was driven by stock selection, which was positive in the quarter, and not by sector allocation, which was neutral.
+- The Pax Large Cap Fund outperformed the S&P 500 Index during the fourth quarter of 2020.
+Performance relative to the benchmark was driven by positive stock selection and partially offset by negative sector allocation.

-- During the quarter, the Fund reached its three-year anniversary.
-Over the three-year period ending December 31, 2019, the Fund’s institutional class has outperformed the S&P 500 Index and ranks in the top 8% out of 1,203 Morningstar Large Blend peers.1 Also, the Fund has earned a 4-Star Overall Morningstar Rating based on risk-adjusted returns in the Large Blend category (1,203 peers).2 2019 was an especially strong year of performance with the Fund’s institutional class ranking in the top 4% out of 1,387 Morningstar Large Blend peers and ending the year with three consecutive quarters of outperforming the S&P 500 Index.3 We are excited for the opportunity to build on this solid foundation of performance in the future.
+- Over the three-year period ending December 31, 2020, the Fund’s institutional class has outperformed the S&P 500 Index and ranks in the top 2% (15 out of 1,232) Morningstar Large Blend peers.1 Also, the Fund has earned a 5-Star Overall Morningstar Rating based on risk-adjusted returns in the Large Blend category (1,232) peers.2

-- We remain focused on bottom-up stock selection, emphasizing companies that have durable business models with growth and valuation drivers.
-We believe our investment approach, which seamlessly integrates fundamental and ESG analysis, will serve as a “flywheel” to drive performance over time as investors focus on the opportunities and risks arising from the transition to a more sustainable economy.
+- Looking forward, we believe the U.S. large cap market will likely be somewhat volatile and less directional in 2021, as valuation concerns jockey against improving company fundamentals.
+Nevertheless, we remain focused on bottom-up company execution on growth, cost and capital programs.
+We continue to emphasize companies that have durable business models with growth and valuation drivers.
+We believe our investment approach, which seamlessly integrates fundamental and sustainability analysis, will serve as a “flywheel” to drive performance over time as investors focus on the opportunities and risks arising from the transition to a more sustainable economy.